-Be open and honest Be open and honest with the person (and/or their family where appropriate) from the outset about why, what, how and with whom information will or could be shared and seek their agreement, unless it is unsafe or inappropriate to do so.
-Seek advice If you are in any doubt, seek advice from the Designated Safeguarding Officer, their Deputy or the Data Protection officer, without disclosing the identity of the person if possible.
+Data Sharing Law Remember that the General Data Protection Regulations (GDPR),Data Protection Act 1998 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living individuals is shared appropriately Be open and honest Be open and honest with the person (and/or their family where appropriate) from the outset about why, what, how and with whom information will or could be shared and seek their agreement, unless it is unsafe or inappropriate to do so.
+Seek advice If you are in any doubt, seek advice from the Designated Safeguarding Officer, the Operational Safeguarding Lead or the Information Governance Lead and Data Protection Officer, without disclosing the identity of the person if possible.
 Share with consent Where appropriate and, where possible, respect the wishes of those who do not consent to share confidential information.
 You may still share information without consent if, in your judgement, that lack of consent can be overridden in the public interest.
 You will need to base your judgement on the facts of the case.
 Seek advice if you are not sure.
 Consider safety and well-being Base your information sharing decisions on considerations of the safety and wellbeing of the person and others who may be affected by their actions.
-Necessary, proportionate Ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those who need to have it, is accurate and up-to-date, is shared in a timely fashion and is shared securely.
+Necessary, proportionate Ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those who need to have it, is accurate and up to date, is shared in a timely fashion and is shared securely.
 Keep a record Keep accurate records of your concerns, your decision and the reasons for it, whether it is to share information or not.
 If you decide to share, then record what you have shared, with whom and for what purpose.

-- 16.10 Enquiries from those involved in an incident or from their families or carers should be dealt with by the case officer or their line manager.
+- 8.10 Enquiries from those involved in an incident or from their families or carers should be dealt with by the case officer or their line manager.
 Always be cautious about sharing information with family members where this may put other relatives at risk.
-You may need consent to share even within families. - 16.11 Where councillors refer cases to officers, they should seek the person's consent, if possible in writing.
-Officers cannot share information with councillors without the consent of the person involved. - 16.12 The Council does not disclose details about individuals or incidents to the public or to the media.
-Such enquiries should be directed to the Communications Team . - 16.13 Enquiries from the general public regarding this policy or any specific incident should be referred to the Designated Safeguarding Lead.
+You may need consent to share even within families. - 8.11 Where councillors refer cases to officers, they should seek the person's consent, if possible in writing.
+Officers cannot share information with councillors without the consent of the person involved. - 8.12 The Council does not disclose details about individuals or incidents to the public or to the media.
+Such enquiries should be directed to the Communications Team. - 8.13 Enquiries from the general public regarding this policy or any specific incident should be referred to the Designated Safeguarding Officer Lead.

-17. Record Keeping
+9. Record Keeping

-- 17.1 Records must always be made with great care.
-They will almost always be open to inspection by others, including those about whom they are made; they may be required as evidence in case reviews of legal proceedings. - 17.2 Good records are factual, accurate, legible, comprehensive and made as soon after the incident as possible.
-They include direct evidence, such as the words used by individuals themselves, and specific information, such as the exact location of an injury (e.g. bruising 'on the left lower forearm just above the wrist', rather than 'on the arm').
+- 9.1 Records must always be made with great care.
+They will almost always be open to inspection by others, including those about whom they are made; they may be required as evidence in case reviews of legal proceedings. - 9.2 Good records are factual, accurate, legible, comprehensive and made as soon after the incident as possible.
+They include direct evidence, such as the words used by individuals themselves, and specific information, such as the exact location of an injury (e.g., bruising 'on the left lower forearm just above the wrist', rather than 'on the arm').
 Diagrams which explain family relationships, layouts of locations, or locations of injuries are helpful.